celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 NOTE: Unlike normal tendermint/cosmos ADRs, this ADR isn't for deciding on whether or not we will implement non-interactive defaults.
 The goal of this document is to help reviewers and future readers understand what non-interactive defaults are, the considerations that went into the initial implementation, and how it differs from the original specs.

-The exact approach taken by the initial implementation, however, are certainly up for scrutiny.
-In this specific case, if there are significant changes proposed, then we might want to implement those improvements in other ADRs/PRs considering that we want to switch to a functioning version of non-interactive defaults as soon as possible.
+The exact approach taken by the initial implementation, however, is certainly up for scrutiny.

 ## Intro